-Reheating hamburgers can be tricky, depending on whether you are trying to reheat entire sandwiches or just patties and what type of heat source you have.
+It can be tricky to reheat hamburger — depending on whether you are trying to reheat entire sandwiches or just patties and what type of heat source you have.
 Reheating entire sandwiches can result in hard bread and cold meat, while high heat can cook, rather than heat, patties.

 Prepare the hamburgers for reheating by letting them get to room temperature.
-You should not leave cooked hamburger at room temperature for more than two hours, explains the Food Safety and Inspection Service.
+You should not leave cooked hamburger at room temperature for more than two hours, explains the USDA Food Safety and Inspection Service.
 This will help prevent food-borne illness.

 Wait until sandwiches get to room temperature before trying to separate the buns, condiments and meat if you are reheating whole sandwiches, rather than just patties.

 Remove buns and any condiments when the sandwiches are at room temperature.

-Reheating in an Oven
+Reheat Burger in an Oven

 Place the patties on a metal rack and place over a baking sheet if you want excess fat to drip away.

 Let the patties heat for three minutes, then turn, finishing for two more minutes, depending on the thickness of the patties.
-Add the buns when you turn the hamburgers if you are reheating sandwiches.

 Reheating in a Microwave